labordynamicsinstitute/ldilab-manual/_sources/96-20-using-matlab.md

 - There should be `.cpp` files provided - if not, they should be requested from the author
 - From within Matlab, run `mex name_of_file.cpp` (though this should also be provided by the author).

+## MATLAB complains about a missing Toolbox

+Check that the Path includes said Toolbox, see <https://it.mathworks.com/help/matlab/ref/pathtool.html>.
+It may also be that we are not licensed to use that Toolbox.
+Make a note of the error in the replication report.